braze-inc/braze-docs/_docs/_hidden/private_betas/know_before_send.md

 #### Things to know about:
 - **Expected throughput**: Braze's typical throughput for push is around 20,000 personalized messages per second, 1.2 million per minute, or 72 million per hour.
 Note that we do not commit to any sending speed SLAs contractually.
 Refer to [Building Braze job queues resiliency](https://braze.com/perspectives/article/building-braze-job-queues-resiliency) on how we ensure this resilience.
-- **Sending speed factors**: The use of Connected Content and Liquid personalization may influence sending speeds among other factors.<br><br>
+- **Sending speed factors**: Connected Content and Liquid personalization may influence sending speeds, among other factors.
+- **Web push**: If you have Braze [Web SDK setup]({{site.baseurl}}/user_guide/onboarding_with_braze/web_sdk/), consider utilizing Web push to engage users.
+Web push works the same way app push notifications operate on your phone.
+For more information on composing a web push, check out [Creating a push notification]({{site.baseurl}}/user_guide/message_building_by_channel/push/creating_a_push_message/#creating-a-push-message).

 ## SMS

 #### Things to check for:
 - **Allotments and throughput**: Understand what SMS allotments are currently attached to your account (short code, long code, etc.) and [how much throughput that provides you]({{site.baseurl}}/user_guide/message_building_by_channel/sms/phone_numbers/short_and_long_codes/) to ensure you have enough throughput to send in your desired time.
 - **Estimate segment from SMS copy**: Test your SMS copy in the [SMS segment calculator]({{site.baseurl}}/user_guide/message_building_by_channel/sms/campaign/segments/#things-to-keep-in-mind-as-you-create-your-copy).
 Keep in mind that the number of SMS segments should be taken into account with your throughput capabilities.
 (Audience * SMS segments = Throughput needed).
 Refer to SMS FAQs on [avoiding overages]({{site.baseurl}}/user_guide/message_building_by_channel/sms/faqs/#how-can-i-avoid-overages).
-- **SMS laws and regulations**: [Review SMS laws, regulations and abuse prevention]({{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_laws_and_regulations/) to ensure that you are using the SMS services in compliance with all applicable laws.
+- **SMS laws and regulations**: [Review SMS laws, regulations, and abuse prevention]({{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_laws_and_regulations/) to ensure that you are using the SMS services in compliance with all applicable laws.
 Make sure you should seek the advice of your legal counsel before sending.

 #### Things to know about:
 - **SMS message defaulting**: SMS messages are normally defaulted to be sent from the short code in the sender pool.
-- **Alphanumeric sender ID**: Two-way messaging will no longer work if you use an alphanumeric sender ID, these are now one-way only.
+- **Alphanumeric sender ID**: Two-way messaging will no longer work if you use an alphanumeric sender ID; these are now one-way only.
 - **Updated throughput in the US**: Throughput has changed in the US with US [A2P 10DLC registration](https://support.twilio.com/hc/en-us/articles/1260803225669-Message-throughput-MPS-and-Trust-Scores-for-A2P-10DLC-in-the-US).
 Note that we do not commit to any sending speed SLAs contractually due to multiple factors such as traffic congestion, carrier issues, etc. that may impact the actual delivery rates.
+- **Subscription group**: To launch an SMS campaign through Braze, a subscription group must be selected.
+As well, to adhere to international [telecommunication compliance and guidelines]({{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_laws_and_regulations/), Braze will never send SMS to users that have not [subscribed to the selected subscription group]({{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_subscription_group/#how-to-check-a-users-sms-subscription-group).

 ## Content Cards

 #### Things to check for:
 - **Content Card size**: Content Card message fields are limited to 2KB in pre-compression size, calculated by adding the byte-size length of the following fields: title, message, image URL, link text, link URLs, and key-value pairs.
 Messages that exceed this size will not be sent.
-Note that this does not include the size of the image, but rather the length of the image URL.
+Note that this does not include the size of the image but rather the length of the image URL.
 - **Updating copy post-send**: Once a card is sent, you will be unable to update the copy.
-You will instead need to remove the original card and send down a new card with any updates.
+Instead, you will need to remove the original card and send down a new card with any updates.

 #### Things to know about:
-- **Eligible Content Card limits**: Each user is eligible to receive up to 100 non-expired and non-dismissed Content Cards (100 across all feeds, not per feed).
+- **Eligible Content Card limits**: Each user can receive up to 100 non-expired and non-dismissed Content Cards (100 across all feeds, not per feed).
 As a user becomes eligible for more than 100 cards, Braze will begin to remove older cards from their feed, even if they were unread.
 - [**Reporting terms**]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/reporting/): Review terms such as total impressions, unique impressions, and unique recipients as the definitions can sometimes cause confusion.
 - **Content Card refresh**: By default, Braze refreshes Content Card requests as they sync at session start, on feed down swipe (mobile), and when the cards view is shown if the last refresh was over one minute ago.
 - **Caching Content Cards**: Content Card caching options can be found in our [Android/FireOS]({{site.baseurl}}/developer_guide/platform_integration_guides/android/content_cards/customization/custom_styling/#customizing-card-rendering-for-android) and [Web](https://js.appboycdn.com/web-sdk/latest/doc/modules/appboy.html#getcachedcontentcards) docs.
 - **Frequency capping**: Frequency capping does not apply to Content Cards.
 - **Impressions**: Impressions are generally logged once a card is seen.
 For example, if you have a full inbox of Content Cards, an impression will not be logged until the user scrolls to the specific Content Card.
-There are some nuances to this between the Web, Android, and iOS platforms.
+There are some nuances between the Web, Android, and iOS platforms.

 ## In-app messages

 #### Things to know about:
 - **In-app message triggering**: At the session start, the SDK requests that all eligible in-app messages be sent to the device along with its triggers, so if they perform the event during the session, they can receive the in-app message quickly and reliably.
 Due to this, in-app messages cannot be triggered by custom events in Canvas.
 - **Sent vs. impressions**: For in-app messages, the concept of "sent" differs from the other available channels.
-To see an in-app message, a user has to start a session, be in the eligible audience, and then perform the trigger.
+To see an in-app message, a user has to start a session, be in the eligible audience, and perform the trigger.
 Because of this, we track "impressions" as it is more clear.
+- **Triggering**: By default, in-app messages are triggered by events logged by the SDK.
+If you would like to trigger in-app messages by server-sent events, you can also achieve this through these guides for [iOS]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/in-app_messaging/customization/#custom-in-app-message-triggering) and [Android]({{site.baseurl}}/developer_guide/platform_integration_guides/android/in-app_messaging/server-side_event_triggering/#server-side-event-triggering)
+- [**Canvas in-app messages**]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/in-app_messages_in_canvas/#advancement-behavior-options): These messages appear the first time that your user opens the app (triggered by the start session) after the scheduled message in the Canvas step has been sent to them.